in

 Refrigerator Next to Stove in Kitchen

 Many home buyers and owners ask the same question—can they put a refrigerator right next to the stove in the kitchen?
-This guide will discuss whether a refrigerator can be next to the stove in a kitchen, the drawbacks, and what to do when you have a tiny kitchen.
+This guide will discuss whether these appliances can go side by side in, the drawbacks, and what to do when you have a tiny kitchen

 Can You Put A Stove Next To Refrigerator?